 A Nightmare on Elm Street 5: The Dream Child

 Dream Child may be the least-effective of the Elm Street films because of its completely inconsistent tone.
 The movie tries to be a dark, serious story but Freddy is completely over-the-top funny.
 The movie had the potential to be one of the better, more imaginative sequels.
 It has a stronger core concept than Dream Master.
 The story is topical, with Freddy trying to invade the dream-space through the dreams of the lead character’s unborn child.
-The characters are fleshed out, but not terribly much is done with them.
-It could have been the perfect opportunity to return Freddy to his darker roots which were explored in the first three films, but instead he became a wise-cracking clown and wound up feeling almost out of place.
+The characters are fleshed out, but not much is done with them.
+It could have been the perfect opportunity to return Freddy to his darker roots which were explored in the first three films, but instead he became a wise-cracking clown and wound up feeling almost out of place in his own movie.

 The comedy in Seed of Chucky is not the problem, as the franchise had always held a sense of humor.
 Nor is there a problem with the gender-bending plot, that’s more inventive than anything else.
 The true problem with Seed of Chucky is how unfinished it feels.
 It was clearly a lower-budget Chucky movie, which is odd considering the enormous success of the previous sequel, Bride of Chucky.
-There are funny moments and funny subplots, but they all run over each other.
-Seed of Chucky feels almost like at least three movies at once and none of them are altogether whole.
+There are funny moments and funny subplots, but they run all over each other.
+Seed of Chucky feels almost like three movies at once and none of them are altogether whole.
 It’s good for the occasional laugh, but isn’t as enjoyable on the same level as the other movies in its series.

 There was a lot that went into Hellraiser: Bloodline in order to make it one of the worst entries in its series.
 The studio wanted to make it much cheaper than the story would allow.
 What could have been a great, ambitious tale instead became a sad, rushed production.
-The movie needed a healthy run time in order to work, but instead a story meant to be nearly three hours was cut down to around 80 minutes.
+The movie needed a healthy run time in order to work, but instead, a story meant to be nearly three hours was cut down to around 80 minutes.
 Pinhead still got some great one liners but his scenes didn’t add much to the overall quality of the film.
-The space sequences that were meant to be bookends wound up taking much too much time when most of the middle was cut out.
+The space sequences that were meant to be bookends wound up taking up too much time when most of the middle was cut out.

 Friday the 13th Part VIII: Jason Takes Manhattan

 Jason Takes Manhattan isn’t a bad movie simply because of its concept.
 But it’s a bad movie for numerous other reasons.
 One of its greatest problems is that it can’t even deliver on what its title promises to a satisfactory extent.
 Manhattan doesn’t enter the film until over an hour in.
 But the original script used much more of the New York sights.
 Both the Statue of Liberty and Madison Square Garden were chief factors in the first drafts.
-But these things all had to be cut for budgetary reasons.
+But many original ideas had to be cut for budgetary reasons.
 There was no way they would be able to film that much in New York, so instead we have a final film with only one scene actually filmed in the city.